christoofar/asterisk/README.md

 No.  There's probably a few FreePBX docker images out there with a companion Asterisk instance available; but FreePBX is actually a hinderance to advanced telephony developers.
 Maybe it might sense to make a new Docker image based on this one with FreePBX on it.

-# Running in Docker
+# Running in Docker (no need to build this image)

-A barebones server can be started this way:
+A barebones server can be started this way by grabbing the latest image straight from Docker Hub:

 ``docker run -p 5060:5060/udp -p 4569:4569/udp --name asterisk christoofar/asterisk``